EvictionLab/eviction-lab-website/content/eviction-tracking/bridgeport-ct.md

 {{% report_intro id="09001" data="/uploads/table.csv" %}}

-Eviction filings in Bridgeport, CT (Fairfield County) are significantly below average during the COVID-19 pandemic period.
-Compared to equivalent periods in previous years (2017–2019), eviction filings fell dramatically with the establishment of a state-wide eviction moratorium on April 10.
-Eviction protections in Connecticut began to expire at the end of August.
+Eviction filings in Bridgeport, CT (Fairfield County) are significantly below average since a state-wide eviction moratorium was instituted in April.
+Eviction protections in the state began to expire at the end of August.

 More detail on eviction protections in Connecticut can be found on the [COVID-19 Housing Policy Scorecard](https://evictionlab.org/covid-policy-scorecard/ct/).

 {{%/ report_intro %}}

 {{% report_chart id="avg" data="/uploads/fairfield_barchart.csv" %}}